akmn35/new.dist/README.md

 #> [1] 0.6931472
 ```

-`pugd` Distribution function for the Uniform-Geometric distribution with
+`pugd` Distribution function for the Uniform-Geometric Distribution with
-theta parameters.
+theta parameter.

 ``` r
 library(new.dist)